ember-mobile/ember-cli-fastclick/README.md

 ## Installation

-1. Install the addon: `npm install --save-dev ember-cli-fastclick`
+1. Install the addon: `ember install ember-cli-fastclick`
 2. Run the installer: `ember g ember-cli-fastclick`
 3. There is no third step...